About area and iteration paths (aka sprints)

 - Support future work that you're not ready to assign to a target release cycle.

-In the following example, Backlog, Beta 1, Beta 2, Release 1.0, and Release 2.0 are defined for the MyApplication team project.
+In the following example, Backlog, Beta 1, Beta 2, Release 1.0, and Release 2.0 are defined for the MyApplication project.

 As you create the backlog of product features and tasks, you can start to assign them to the milestones by which you expect the team to finish the features and tasks.
 As your needs change, you can add events under each major milestone that reflect how your team schedules and manages its work.